 - Be a registered member of the Boy Scouts of America.

-- The Ordeal must be completed within the year of being elected.
-This can be accomplished at the OA weekend at Schiff Scout Camp either in the Spring or Fall.
-The OA Ordeal can also be accomplished at Onteora Summer Camp.
+- The induction process, called the Ordeal, is the first step toward full membership in the Order.
+Upon completion of the Ordeal and its ceremony, the member is expected to strengthen his involvement in the unit and encourage Scout camping.
+The Ordeal must be completed within the year of being elected.
+This can be accomplished at the OA weekend at Schiff Scout Camp either in the Spring or Fall or at Onteora Summer Camp.
 Click here for the Theodore Roosevelt website where you can search for the next Ordeal opportunity.